-Fortunately for us, the full measure of excitement is captured in six live recordings of this music that are currently available on CD or via high-res download.
+Fortunately for us, the full measure of excitement is captured in seven live recordings of this music that are currently available on CD or via high-res download.

 Even better, they’re directed by some of classical music’s great conductors: Désiré Inghelbrecht, Jean Martinon, Eugene Ormandy, Jean Fournet and Leon Botstein.

 Here are details on each of these live recordings, along with links to where they can be heard or purchased:

 Désiré Inghelbrecht/L’Orchestre National de l’O.R.T.F. & Chorus (1957, 1958 and 1964):

 These performances are historically important in that this conductor was the one who gave the world premiere performance of Psalm XLVII back in 1906.

 Maestro Inghelbrecht would return to the score numerous times in the ensuing decades, culminating in a performance in 1957, a 1958 Schmitt memorial concert, plus a later 1964 concert the conductor gave a short time before his own death.